Hemochromatosis Self-Assessment Tool

 - pigmentation of the skin resembling a sun tan or slate grey colour

 - onset of diabetes (type 2) and/or elevated glucose levels

 - personality changes, mood swings; anger and depression

-If you have any two of the above symptoms and/or physical signs and they are not explained and/or have not been investigated by your doctor, you should ask for a FASTING iron saturation test.
-If this test result is abnormal your doctor should order a serum ferritin test.
+If you have any two of the above symptoms and/or physical signs and they are not explained and/or have not been investigated by your doctor, you should ask for a serum ferritin and a transferrin saturation test.
+Elevated levels may indicate hemochromatosis and warrant genetic testing.
+Discuss the results with your doctor.

 Three or more of the symptoms/signs raise the suspicion for HHC to a higher level.
 A family history of severe liver disease (cirrhosis and/or cancer), arthritis and diabetes is also a sign that HHC may be present.

 5. Should Your Relatives be Tested?